Fattimo/hear-a-tale-awakening/README.md

 ### Node

 1. Clone this project to your computer
-2. Navigate to this project in terminal and enter `npm install`
+2. Navigate to this project in terminal and enter `yarn`
-3. Rename `example.env` to `.env` and fill it out with the dev config
+3. Rename `example.env.local` to `.env.local` and fill it out with the dev config

 ## Running